Beliathal/QFILHelper/README.md

 	Usualy: C:\Program Files (x86)\Qualcomm\QPST\bin\

-⚑ Every time you make a backup with QFIL Helper, it'll be saved in: Backup-Year-Month-Day-Hour-Minute-Seconds
+⚑ Every time you make a backup with QFIL Helper, the files will be saved in: Backup-Year-Month-Day-Hour-Minute-Seconds

 	For Example, if today's date is 2022-07-20 and current time is 18:14:44, then the backup directory would be named like this: